Sayanti86/Sayanti86.github.io/_posts/2019-01-01-My-journey-from-Mainframe-to-Data-Science.md

----
-layout: post

-title: My journey from Mainframe to Data Science.
+My journey from Mainframe to Data Science.
----

 Prologue
 I am a data scientist in making with 9+ years of work experience in software industry .